bhparijat/bhparijat.github.io/portfolio.md

 	Used qqplots and residual vs fitted values plot to check for violation of assumptions.
 	[code link](https://github.com/bhparijat/Hypothesis-Testing-for-Linear-Models/tree/master/Project)

+**2. Crime Data integration for different metropolitan cities.**
+	Collected 20 million crime records for 12 different metropolitan cities.
+	Performed ETL operation to sanitize data.
+	Created a common SQL schema with useful attributes to build a MySQL database of 20 million arrest records.
+	Performed queries on the MySQL database to generate a summary of crimes in particular cities.

 **2. Sentiment Analysis of Yelp Reviews(Ongoing):**
 	Performed data cleaning.
 	Built a TF-IDF model to obtain an AUROC score of 0.9.